Search

 • Allgemeines Krankenhaus Wien/Medizinische Universität Wien, Vienna, Austria

-• Christian Doppler Klinik, Paracelsus Medical University, Salzburg, Austria
+• Christian Doppler Medical Centre, Paracelsus Medical University and Centre for Cognitive Neuroscience, Salzburg, Austria

 • University Hospitals, Leuven, Belgium

-• Hôpital Universitaire des Enfants Reine Fabiola (HUDERF), Belgium
+• Hôpital Universitaire des Enfants Reine Fabiola (HUDERF)- Brussels Rare and Complex Epilepsies Consortium BRACE, Belgium

 • UHC Sestre milosrdnice, Zagreb, Croatia

-• University Hospital Centre Zagreb and School of Medicine, Croatia
+• University Hospital Centre Zagreb and School of Medicine, University of Zagreb, Referral Centre of the Ministry of Health of the Republic of Croatia for Epilepsy, Croatia

 • The Cyprus Institute of neurology and genetics, Cyprus